sderosiaux/golb/pages/2017-02-16-avro-benchmark/index.md

 ## avro4s

+avro4s can:
+- generate the Avro schema from any case class.
+- handle serialization/deserialization of case classes to Avro raw data (using the Avro encoders).

-Probably the more complete project out there.
-Still properly maintained, it can generate the Avro schema from any case class, and it comes with a sbt plugin [sbt-avro4s](https://github.com/sksamuel/sbt-avro4s) that can generate case classes from existing Avro schemas.
+It also comes with an sbt plugin [sbt-avro4s](https://github.com/sksamuel/sbt-avro4s) that can generate case classes from existing Avro schemas.
 There are some limitations, like with nested generics, cycle references, but it works flawlessly for most cases.

 Here are some quick examples (the README of the project already covers everything):